 Bridging Faith and Science to Combat the Overdose Crisis Series

-Third in a Series | February 1, 2022
+Fourth in a Series | May 4, 2022

 Faith leaders provide critical support for individuals, families, and communities impacted by substance use disorders, and they are ideally positioned to raise awareness and prompt action.
 Faith leaders can use their unique and powerful platform to shatter the stigma that all too often keeps addiction in the shadows and blocks access to supportive resources.
 However, their contribution, and untapped promise, as a means to address harms arising from substance use disorders has often been overlooked.

-Founder and Board Chair, Clinton Foundation
+Vice Chair, Clinton Foundation

-Chairman of The Centre for Responsible Leadership
+Member, Leadership Council, The Centre for Responsible Leadership

 Ellen J. MacKenzie